 Arnold Schwarzenegger is known mainly for his fantastic action movies and comedies.
 However, he is also an environmental activist.
-During his time as governor of California, he worked together with various homes, windows, patio, covers, and roofing services throughout the state, encouraging them to go green.
+During his time as governor of California, he worked together with various homes, windows, patio, covers, and commercial roofing services throughout the state, encouraging them to go green.
 West Coast Better Homes was one of those companies.
 Indeed comma it is now quite common to see companies in Santa Monica, Los Angeles, Malibu, Burbank, and other companies across the west coast to include videos in their portfolio of how they now offer better services for the environment.

 West Coast Better Homes and Other Companies Go Green

 Under Schwarzenegger, the state of California approved 3.2 billion dollar plan to turn the state green.
 With California growing in population, the energy source is becoming limited, and every summer experiencing longer blackouts, it seemed that solar of power became the only alternative period but it was Schwarzenegger who truly made it mainstream.

 It was in 2006 that residents of California became encouraged to use solar roof systems through a rebate plan.
 This plan is called the California Solar Initiative.
 Once successful, at least 6% of the state’s peak energy demands will be met by solar power.
 Practically, this means around 1 million homes in California will require solar panels.
 And it is now almost standard that new homes are fitted with them.
 Residents with solar panels will receive a rebate on their utilities bill of $2.80 per watt.
 Additionally, they will be able to access federal tax credits and other subsidies.